-Blink-182 is a band that made its name in the skate park arena but soon reached an audience far and wide with its frantic shows and classic humor.
+American rock band Blink-182 made its name in the skate-punk arena of 1992 but soon reached an audience far and wide with its frantic shows and classic humor.

 14. The Strokes

-The Strokes were regarded as the leading band during the Indie Rock revival era in the early 2000s.
+Penultimate on our list, the Strokes was regarded as the leading band during the indie rock revival era in the early 2000s.
 The group of five released three albums and an EP during the decade.